-The qualifications for employment in a zoo depend on the job.
-If you are interested in a profession working in close contact with animals on a daily basis, such as wildlife biologist or veterinarian, an advanced degree in zoology or veterinary medicine is required.
+If you are interested in a profession working in close contact with animals on a daily basis, such as wildlife biologist or veterinarian, an advanced degree in zoology or veterinary medicine is recommended.
 Jobs requiring less schooling but include frequent, direct contact with animals include veterinary technician, zoo keeper, or wildlife technician.
-For all positions, a commitment to the welfare of animals and conservation of species is critical.

 Since most of these jobs are popular, there are often more applicants than positions.
 You should expect strong competition and salaries considered low relative to the level of education necessary to perform them.
 And these jobs aren't easy.
 Caring for animals can require around-the-clock attention in some settings.
 Wildlife biology can involve working outdoors in sometimes difficult field environments.